 Incredibly beautiful McCarty 594 by Paul Reed Smith with 10-Top, Hybrid Hardware and a stained maple neck

-We were stunned when we first saw this Paul Reed Smith McCarty 594. a maple neck in charcoalburst. black fretboard.
+We were stunned when we first saw this Paul Reed Smith McCarty 594 one piece. a maple neck in Cherry Charcoalburst. black fretboard.
 And then that incredibly beautiful figured maple top with the grade 10, or a 10-Top, with a beautiful oblique bookmatched drawing in the wood.
 In combination with the Hybrid Hardware and the aforementioned unique finish, this is a McCarty 594 to remember.

 More about the McCarty 594: